This Prickly Plant Is Replacing Snail Mucin In Vegan Skincare

 Skincare has always been full of surprises.
 Just when we think we’ve seen it all, a new ingredient comes along and shakes things up.

 With the rise of conscious beauty and cruelty-free products, the demand for plant-powered skincare is bigger than ever.
-That’s where cactus, and more specifically the prickly pear cactus, is stepping into the spotlight.
+That’s where cactus, and more specifically the prickly pear cactus, steps into the spotlight.

 At first glance, cactus might not sound like the most obvious skincare ingredient.
 The image of a spiky desert plant doesn’t exactly scream softness and glow.
 But the secret lies inside.